Lowcountry doctors weigh in on CDC’s updated masking guidelines

 “Understand how if data changes those recommendations will also change.
 Really take it upon yourself that you, your family, and loved ones are safe,” says Dr. Perry.

-Officials say it is not immediately clear how the new CDC guidance will affect federal mask mandates requiring face coverings on public transportation.
+Officials say it is not immediately clear how the new CDC guidance will impact federal mask mandates requiring face coverings on public transportation.